michaeltrefry/Yapplr/README.md

 - **Reyaps**: Reyap content with proper attribution in timeline feeds
 - **Comments**: Full-featured commenting system with dedicated comment screens, real-time count updates, auto-scroll to new comments, and reply functionality
 - **Mentions**: @username mention system with clickable links and real-time notifications
-- **Hashtags**: #hashtag tagging system with searchable tags, trending topics, and clickable links
+- **Hashtags**: Complete #hashtag system with searchable tags, trending topics, clickable links, dedicated trending page with time periods, hashtag suggestions in post creation, and trending widgets
 - **Comment Replies**: Reply to specific comments with automatic @username prefilling and smart reply context
 - **Likes**: Like and unlike yaps with real-time counts
 - **Follow System**: Follow/unfollow users with instant UI updates and optional follow approval system